Self-Solemnization in Colorado – A Step-by-Step Guide

 1 in 4 U.S. weddings is now a destination wedding, and Colorado keeps showing up at the top of the list for couples who travel specifically to get married.
 A big reason for that is how easy self-solemnization makes the whole thing.
 There’s no officiant to coordinate with, no meeting spot to hit at a specific time, no ceremony script you’re locked into.

-If you stumble across a view on the way up that just screams “get married here” — you do it there!
+If you stumble across a view on the way up that just screams “get married here” you do it there!
 If the weather shifts and we need to move the whole plan then we move it.
 I’ve had couples book me two weeks out, fly into Telluride, and pull off one of the best days of their lives because this state makes it that simple.
 That kind of spontaneity is genuinely one of my favorite things about what I do out here.
 This could absolutely be you.

-You’re free to include loved ones in the ceremony or keep it private — both are valid choices.
+You’re free to include loved ones in the ceremony or keep it private and both are valid choices.
 You can still self marrying with guests at the ceremony in places like San Sophia for a Telluride elopement or celebrate with them afterward.
 Self solemnizing elopements leave a lot of wiggle room for couples to outline the day exactly how they want!
 You can split the day up with them, include them in everything in places like Lake Isabelle, have them in just the ceremony or they can sign your marriage license.
 Totally up to you!

 Read more on how to include your family on your self solemnizing elopement!